 Managing environmental performanceplus

-The environmental management systems implemented at our two main extrusion plants, secondary operations (foiling) facility, door manufacturing facility and northern recycling plant are all accredited to ISO 14001:2015, which represents 63% of our operations sites.
-All accreditations were successfully maintained in 2023.
-No environmental fines or penalties have been recorded in 2023 or 2022.
+The environmental management systems implemented at our extrusion plants, secondary operations (foiling) facility and door manufacturing plant are all accredited to ISO 14001:2015.

 Energy and greenhouse gas emissionsplus

-Central to our sustainability strategy is reducing the carbon footprint of our business and the impact our operations have on climate change.
-This includes reducing energy consumption and greenhouse gas emissions across all of our operations and minimising waste.
+Central to our sustainability strategy is reducing the carbon footprint of our business and the impact our operations have on climate change, including minimising waste and reducing energy consumption and greenhouse gas emissions across all of our operations.
+We have now submitted near-term and Net Zero targets to the Science Based Targets initiative (‘SBTi’) and developed a Net Zero Transition Plan, as set out in the ESG Leadership section.

 Energy consumption and emissions data

-In addition to our Scope 1 and 2 emissions, we have now developed our end-to-end carbon footprint methodology, which includes for the first time a full Scope 3 analysis for 2022 and 2023 as set out in the table.
+We have continued to develop our end-to-end carbon footprint methodology, which includes a full emissions analysis for 2023 and 2024, as set out in the table below.

 Notes to table: